 Discus Fish tank review | Updated 2020

 Discus Fish tanks need to have certain qualities.
 All tanks not being made equal with different tanks being suitable for different fish species due to the fish size and other characteristics.
-This review will give you a comprehensive lowdows of what to lookout for when shopping for a Discus fish tank.
+This review will give you a comprehensive low downs of what to lookout for when shopping for a Discus fish tank.

 Discus fish tank size

 Discus are beautiful tropical fish that are a great addition to a home Aquarium. it important to get to know Which tank size is suitable for them.
 The discus fish grow better in smaller tanks , that is 30-50 gallon tanks.If you need larger Aquariums, then you should have a larger adult discus.

-Keep in mind that before choosing the tank size, consider the number of fish you want to keep,is it one? two? community fish , aggressive or peaceful?
-Another consideration should be whether you can afford and the amount of space that you have.
+Keep in mind that before choosing the tank size, consider the number of fish you want to keep.

 Discus fish tank mates

 The discus tank mates include; the Neon Tetra, Rummy Nose Tetra and Ember Tetras which are very beautiful and easy to care for.The other better tank mates for the discus are Gouramis,Bolivian Rams and the Pencil fish.

-The discus fish has an outstanding beauty , coming out in a variety of colours and belonging to the cichlids family.They are characterised by flat,disc-shaped body which helps them to glide through the tank’s plant life that may be around.
+The discus fish has outstanding beauty , coming out in a variety of colors and belonging to the cichlids family.They are characterized by flat,disc-shaped body which helps them to glide through the tank’s plant life that may be around.

-The discus fish can be put together with other Fish so long as they share the same amount of water required and temperature to thrive.Still,there are other discus fish tank mates such as;
+The discus fish can be put together with other Fish so long as they share the same water temperature characteristics.
+There are other also other ideal discus fish tank mates such as;

 Since the ideal tank size for the discus should be over three feet ,a temperature range of around 82 degrees Fahrenheit and a pH range of 6-7, then,the above tank mates have the same characteristics The tank mates should have major characteristics in common.